AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/customize-aem-default-dictionary.md

     Commit the changes and run the Cloud Manager \(CI/CD\) pipeline to deploy configuration changes.

-Authors would need to restart their Web Editor session to get the custom words list updated in AEM dictionary.
+Authors would need to restart their Editor session to get the custom words list updated in AEM dictionary.

 >[!TAB On-Premise]